yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 instance is accessible at [https://public.yetibot.com/graphql](https://public.yetibot.com/graphql).

-For example, to inspect the configured adapters run a query with a GraphQL
+For example, to inspect the configured adapters, run the following query with a GraphQL
 client:

 ```graphql